bitwarden/help/_articles/features/uri-match-detection.md

 Well-formed URIs should include a scheme at the beginning, for example the `https://` scheme to securely reference a website address.
 If no scheme is specified, `http://` is assumed.

 {% callout success %}
 Most Bitwarden client applications allow you to {% icon fa-share-square %} **Launch** an website or app directly from your Vault.
-Without a scheme, this functionality will not work properly.
+Without a scheme, Launch won't work properly.
 {% endcallout %}

 Schemes include: